1. History

 3. The Heavenly Parents Doctrine

-Recognizing this limitation, the Elohim convened a council at Kolob, deciding that true progression required surrendering their Celestial knowledge so they may experience mortality, joy, and sorrow.
-They also determined that one Elohim should retain their Celestial knowledge to comfort, guide, and lead them in their human forms.
+Recognizing their limitation, the Elohim convened a council at Kolob where they decided that their progression required joy and sorrow that only mortality could provide.
+In this mortal state, they would relinquish all their Celestial knowledge they had.
+However, one Elohim would retain their Celestial knowledge to comfort, guide, and lead them in their human forms.
 After their mortal probation, each person would progress to one of three communities based on their spiritual growth: Celestial, Terrestrial, and Telestial.

 From LDS church’s “New Testament Stories”

-Two Elohim, Jehovah, the Beloved Son, and Lucifer, the Morning Star, volunteered as this Comforter.
-Jehovah’s plan honored human agency, allowing genuine spiritual growth through individual choice, whereas Lucifer aimed to ensure universal exaltation by removing choice and preventing suffering.
-The Elohim chose Jehovah, leading Lucifer to rebel and depart from Kolob, taking followers with him.
-To prevent Lucifer and his followers from returning, a system of tokens was developed that would only be able to be gained in mortality.
+Two Elohim, Jehovah, the Beloved Son, and Lucifer, the Morning Star, volunteered to be this Comforter.
+Jehovah’s plan honored agency, allowing genuine spiritual growth through individual choice, whereas Lucifer aimed to take power by removing choice and promising universal exaltation without suffering in the process.
+After a war of words, the Elohim chose Jehovah, enraging Lucifer who departed from Kolob with his followers.
+To safeguard the plan for their happiness, the Elohim created sacred tokens, only obtainable through mortal experience.

 by Peter Paul Rubens (figures) and Jan Brueghel the Elder (flora and fauna)

-After 930 years Adam and Eve’s mortal probation concluded, and they felt no desire for another.
-At the veil they presented the tokens they learned in mortality.
+After 930 years, Adam and Eve’s mortal probation concluded, and neither felt a desire for another.
+At the veil, they presented the tokens they learned in mortality.
 Despite not living another mortal probation, they realized they deeply miss their mortal bodies, recognizing their value in experiencing the dualities of life.
 Eve proposed that exalted beings should be allowed to take up perfected, immortal bodies, which the Council unanimously approved.
-In this new state, Adam takes the name El, God of Creation and Artistry, while Eve takes the name Asherah, Goddess of Life and Wisdom, signifying their exaltation.
-Asherah and El set another example in exaltation: they sought to help guide their children on earth to also reach their exaltation.
+To signify their exaltation, Eve renamed Herself “Asherah” and Adam renamed Himself “El”.
+Asherah and El set another example in their exalted state: they sought to help guide their children on earth to also reach their own exaltation.
 In doing so, they became our first Heavenly Parents.

 4. Conclusion